Lewuathe/lewuathe.github.io/_posts/2020-01-31-omaha:-lightweight-financial-data-collection-module.markdown

 We can easily collect financial metrics with this library such as [**net sales**](https://www.investopedia.com/terms/n/netsales.asp), [**CCC**](https://www.investopedia.com/terms/c/cashconversioncycle.asp)

-I'm going to introduce how Omaha enables us to collect financial metrics without much trouble here alongside the examples.
+I'm going to introduce how Omaha enables us to collect financial metrics without much trouble here alongside the.

 # Table Of Contents